devrafaeltr/unity-event-manager/README.md

 2. Create a `public static string eventName = "EventName";` There is a template.
 You can use any name.
 3. Now, anywhere, you can call ```Manager_AddListener.AddListener(eventName, yourFunction)```, ```Manager_AddListener.RemoveListener(eventName, yourFunction)``` and ```Manager_AddListener.Publish(eventName, IGameEvent)```.
+4. (Optional) change `SHOW_DEBUG` value to `true` if you want debugs showing when a event is registered, called, deleted, etc.

 ### Notes
-You need to create a class, which can be in the same script, for **EACH** different event call which has different parameters.
+You need to create a class, which can be in the same script, for **EACH** different event that has different parameters.
 ```C#
 public class SomeAnotherEvent : IGameEvent
 {